mmintel/chrome-bybit-extension/README.md

 * Returns the perfect leverage for your trades in order to keep consistent risk to reward
 * Does not do any kind of automation, it calculates numbers to copy and paste into your next trade

+## Installation
+### Chrome Store
+Simply add it to your browser via the [Chrome Store](https://chrome.google.com/webstore/detail/bybit-riskreward-calculat/ecafamhaacegchpodedmlffpgaabefco).

+### From Source
+Download the build files under [Releases](https://github.com/mmintel/chrome-bybit-extension/releases).
+Head to your [Chrome or Brave Extensions](chrome://extensions/).
+Click `Load unpacked` and select the `build.zip` file.

 ## How to use

 Basically just watch this [Youtube video](https://www.youtube.com/watch?v=dqItYjkiTBY) to find out how to size your positions using this calculator.